in

 Support for Immune Function

-Antioxidants such as vitamin C, vitamin E, beta-carotene, and flavonoids enhance immune function by combating free radicals and reducing oxidative stress.
-Foods like berries, citrus fruits, nuts, and vegetables provide these antioxidants, which strengthen the body’s defense against diseases like cancer and heart disease.
+Antioxidants like vitamin C, vitamin E, beta-carotene, and flavonoids boost our immune system.
+They fight off free radicals and reduce oxidative stress.
+Foods like berries, citrus fruits, nuts, and vegetables are full of these antioxidants.

 Benefits of Antioxidants in Disease Prevention